 “Was he just pretending to like me this past year?”

 You can’t always know what to say to a daughter with a broken heart.
 But for four weeks, I was able to tell her that her heart and level of caring was so big, his immaturity couldn’t handle it.
-I was able to say to her that eventually, she would find someone that would walk up to this boy that broke her and shake his hand for letting her go because that meant he got to help put her back together.
+I was able to say to her that eventually, she would find someone who would walk up to this boy who broke her heart and shake his hand for letting her go because that meant he got to help put her back together.
 And he will be a lot smarter about keeping her.

 I was able to tell her every day that she was stronger than she believed and while she worked through it, I would be her strength.

-When a boy breaks your daughter’s heart, she can learn how valuable friendships could be in life.
+When a boy breaks your daughter’s heart, she can learn how valuable friendships can be in life.
 My daughter isn’t one to lean on people and be vulnerable, but this heartbreak taught her to ask for help.
 And she learned who truly cared.
 She attended his graduation because she had other friends graduating.
-When she thought she was going to throw up right there in the bleachers, she texted me to please come to get her because she made a terrible mistake and couldn’t do it.
+When she thought she was going to throw up right there in the bleachers, she texted me to get her because she made a terrible mistake and couldn’t do it.
 I told her to text her friends first.
 She did, and they came to her rescue.
 They drove directly to the event before she even explained the situation.

 All they needed to hear was, “I can’t do this, I need help.”
 They stood on the ground in front of her, giving her thumbs up and smiles throughout the ceremony.
 Their support helped her through a tough situation.